Disclosure: We review VPNs independently, however we may earn commissions if you buy a VPN via links on our site.

 Image of a pink marker

-If you’re keen to get a US IP address, we advise you to use one of these US-optimized free VPNs.
+If you need to get a US IP address, we advise you to use one of these free VPNs for connecting to the US.
 They’re safer, faster and have specific US city-level servers.

 Streaming